Orchids Logo

 Introduction

 In mathematics, numbers are divided into various types based on their characteristics.
 Among the most important and foundational classifications are rational and irrational numbers.
-These number types play a critical role not just in mathematics, but also in our daily lives—like calculating money, measurements, distances, and more.
+These numbers play a critical role not just in mathematics but also in our daily lives—like calculating money, measurements, distances, and more.
+By learning and understanding the concept of rational and irrational numbers, you can create the foundational knowledge required for many advanced topics.

 Table of Contents